 - In a small bowl, combine the first five ingredients.
 Pour half of the marinade into a shallow dish.
 Pierce tenderloin in several places; add to dish and turn to coat.
 Cover and refrigerate for 8 hours or overnight.
 Cover and refrigerate remaining marinade for basting.

 - Place potatoes in a large saucepan and cover with water.
 Bring to a boil; cook for 15-20 minutes or until crisp-tender.
 Drain; toss with butter, salt and pepper.

 - Drain and discard marinade.
 Place tenderloin on a rack in a shallow roasting pan.
 Arrange potatoes around meat.

-- Bake, uncovered, at 375° for 60-75 minutes or until beef reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°), basting occasionally with reserved marinade.
+- Bake, uncovered, at 375° until beef reaches desired doneness (for medium-rare, a thermometer should read 135°; medium, 140°; medium-well, 145°), 60-75 minutes, basting occasionally with reserved marinade.
 Let stand for 10 minutes before slicing; serve with pan juices and potatoes.
-Yield: 10-12 servings.